akarelia20/leetcode/Implement_strStr()/README.md

 Output: -1

-### time and space compalexity
+### time and space complexity
-- Runtime: 55 ms, faster than 30.25% of Python3 online submissions for Implement strStr().
+- Runtime: 49 ms, faster than 47.76% of Python3 online submissions for Implement strStr().
 - Memory Usage: 14 MB, less than 15.38% of Python3 online submissions for Implement strStr().